git/git.github.io/rev_news/drafts/edition-115.md

   and [#110](https://git.github.io/rev_news/2024/04/30/edition-110/) - where one
   can find similar and related tools.
 + [git-scm.com is now a static website](https://lore.kernel.org/all/ZvrNmsycmamx2dcR@nand.local/t/#m72b3c0f77102fe9964e77d6c10d9166485e13c0e)
-  by Johannes Schindelin on Git mailing list.
+  by Johannes Schindelin on the Git mailing list.
   Can also be discussed using [GitHub issue #729](https://github.com/git/git.github.io/issues/729).

 __Light reading__